Venue: Orleans Showroom

 Show Times: 8pm

 Age Restriction: None

 Show Length: 90 minutes

 Music has been a lifelong career choice for Sedaka.
-When just 13, he started playing the piano at a hotel resort in the Catskill Mountains.
-There, he was approached to write songs with 16-year-old poet Howard Greenfield.
+At just 13 years old, he started playing the piano at a hotel resort in the Catskill Mountains.
+There he was approached to write songs with 16-year-old poet Howard Greenfield.
 In 1952, the pair began to write more than 500 songs in a partnership that lasted into the 1980s.

-Sedaka's first major songwriting success came with "Stupid Cupid," an international smash for singer Connie Francis.
+Sedaka's first major songwriting success came with "Stupid Cupid," an international smash hit for singer Connie Francis.

 He also enjoyed a string of early '60s hits, including "Calendar Girl," "Little Devil," "King of Clowns," "Happy Birthday Sweet Sixteen" and "Breaking Up Is Hard to Do."